 They’re fun.
 There sure is a lot of reward in it.
 It also has its challenges.
-I mean, you have to know how to engage all of the students, and keep them engaged throughout the class, and then you have to be able to read body language and know which students are getting bored.
+You have to know how to engage all of the students, and keep them engaged throughout the class, and then you have to be able to read body language and know which students are getting bored.
 But the rewards far outweigh any negatives I could possibly name.

-They might ask if they must play for the class every time if it’s a class lesson.
-I think if you sense some rigidity in that person, that teacher might not be the right one for you.
+They might ask if they must play for the class every time (if it’s a group lesson).
+I think if you sense some rigidity in the teacher, they might not be the right one for you.
 Then again, they may be the perfect teacher for you.
 Maybe you want fast progress.
 You want to be able to play some very advanced repertoire fairly quickly.
 So it’s up to the individual.

-So now let’s speak to the more traditional type of teacher.
-How can those more serious, traditional teachers, who may be generally more inclined towards perfectionism, find enjoyment and satisfaction in teaching RMM students?
+How can more serious, traditional teachers, who may be generally more inclined towards perfectionism, find enjoyment and satisfaction in teaching RMM students?

 Where do you think the traditional attitude comes from?
 Is it because so many of these more traditional, serious teachers studied in very competitive college programs?

 Yes, and they probably thought that was a good thing.
 But I think back to my childhood piano experience.
 I grew up in a small town and I had the most wonderful piano teacher who taught musicianship, who taught sight reading, ear training, everything.
 She was excellent.
-Well, about that time, another teacher began to come to our little town once a week and was looking for students, and one a friend of my parents convinced them that I needed to study with that teacher, rather than the excellent teacher.
+Well, about that time, another teacher began to come to our little town once a week and was looking for students, and a friend of my parents convinced them that I needed to study with that teacher, rather than my excellent teacher.
 My parents didn’t know.
 They had no way of really knowing, and I wouldn’t have known then either.
 Well, I can already tell you, I did progress, but this woman was awful.
 She was everything bad.
 I looked at her one time and I thought, “What am I doing?
 If I were to turn into her, that would be awful.”
-I got better, certainly technically there were some good things that happened, but my parents should have left me with that other teacher.
-She was great.
+I got better, certainly technically there were some good things that happened, but my parents should have kept me with the first teacher.

-Real broadly, Brenda, what has been your biggest challenge as a teacher of adult students and how have you addressed or overcome that challenge?
+Real broadly, Brenda, what has been your biggest challenge as a teacher of adult students and how have you addressed it?

 If I found the issue was their self-confidence, then I kept encouraging them to come to class, because you’re not going to be embarrassed.

-That’s a neat story!
-Okay, on a different topic, what is your number one recommendation for how adults can get the most out of their practice time (which for many adults may often be less time than they would like to give to the piano)?
+I love that story!
+On a different topic, what is your #1 recommendation for how adults can get the most out of their practice time, which for many adults may often be less time than they would like to give to the piano?

 Right, right.
-Are there different types of adult piano students, and if so, how might you characterize the differences between them, and should RMM teachers teach these different types of students in a different way?
+Are there different types of adult piano students, and if so, how might you characterize the differences between them, and should RMM teachers teach these different types of students in different ways?

 Perhaps more than types, there are different skill levels.
 I always started classes by saying that the train of knowledge leaves the station and gradually moves forward.
 Well, you’re going to have some who are going to struggle, and you’re going to have some who will soar.
 If they were struggling, I made sure their assignments were easier so that it would be less discouraging.
 If they were soaring, I figured out ways of accommodating that as well.

-How about different ages, young adults vs. older adults?
+How about different ages: younger adults vs. older adults?
 Have you taught adults of different ages in different ways?